 The structure is a magnificent representation of Scottish Gothic architecture and features an exquisite collection of stained-glass windows.
 Its towering arches, immaculate columns and intricate stonemasonry are a dream for any architecture connoisseur.

 Best Day Trips from Glasgow

 Glasgow is perfectly positioned between several of Scotland’s most inspirational sights.
-Whether you’re itching to roam the Highlands or discover the country’s medieval history, your ideal adventure is a stone’s throw away.
+Whether you’re itching to roam the Highlands, book one of relaxing spa breaks in Scotland or discover the country’s medieval history, your ideal adventure is a stone’s throw away.

 With plenty of daily connections and only one-hour away, why not visit the bustling capital of Scotland?
 Visit the unmissable sights of Edinburgh like the iconic Edinburgh Castle or the extravagant Scott Monument.
 Wander down the Royal Mile to enjoy the splendor of Edinburgh and discover all its hidden medieval corridors.